d99kris/nchat/README.md

 false nchat will only mark the messages read upon `next_page` (page down), `end` (end) or upon sending a message/file in the chat.

+### message_open_command

+Specifies a custom command to use for opening/viewing message text part.
+If not specified, nchat will use `PAGER` environment variable if set, or otherwise use `less`.

 ### muted_indicate_unread

 Specifies whether chat list should indicate unread status `*` for muted chats.